 Our Vision is to attain an equitable social order without discrimination on the basis of gender, caste, religious faith and class which is also in harmony with nature.

 We believe in Participatory Community Development.
 Projects are constructed in a sustainable way.
 Our aim is to not only give financial aid but to enable them to make the first step into an independent life.
 Thus the women are empowered and a system of mutual support is created.
 As a result a whole community of women and marginalized people can benefit.

-- Making effective use of the organized collective strength and the economic empowerment of rural women towards removing the traditional cultural shackles, especially the cruel practice of female infanticide and foeticide which is highly prevalent in our operational areas
+- Making effective use of the organized collective strength and Economic Empowerment of Rural Women towards removing the traditional cultural shackles, especially the cruel practice of Female Infanticide / Feticide highly prevalent in our operational areas.

 - Organizing Women in to Self Help Groups & Federation and Credit linkages with financial institutions.

 - Construction of Individual Toilets in the Rural House Hold

 - promoting organic farming among small and marginal women farmers towards sustained farming.